fst

 fst was written and tested on Python versions 3.10 through 3.14.

-fst does not do any parsing of its own but rather relies on the builtin Python parser and unparser.
+fst does not do any parsing of its own but rather relies on the builtin Python parser.
 This means you get perfect parsing but also that it is limited to the syntax of the running Python version (many options exist for running any specific verison of Python).

 fst validates for parsability, not compilability.
 This means that for fst, *a, *b = c and def f(a, a): pass are both valid even though they are uncompilable.